DarkGhostHunter/RutUtils/README.md

 There are two ways to create a RUT: manual instancing, which is strict, and using the `make()` static helper.

+#### Manual instancing

 Using manual instantiation allows you to create a RUT by the given number and verification digit quickly.
+For example, with data coming from a Database or any other trustful source.

 ```php
 <?php